Zambia News and Information Services (ZANIS).

 This section is in charge of visual publicity.
-Its main functions are to interpret and create awareness to the public on Government policies using visual communication through posters, flyers and providing layout for adhoc publications aimed at informing the nation.
+Its main functions are to interpret and create awareness to the public on Government policies using visual communication through posters, flyers and providing a layout for ad-hoc publications aimed at informing the nation.

 The Production Section offers;

-· The Sound studio is ideal for Orchestra and Choir recordings.
+- The Sound studio is ideal for Orchestra and Choir recordings.
 It has both analogue and digital recording workstations.
-Composition of Signature tunes and background music is also undertaken for TV programmes and documentaries.
+The composition of Signature tunes and background music is also undertaken for TV programmes and documentaries.